CloudWanderer-io/PolicyGlass/doc_source/examples_policy_analysis.rst

 Example Policy
 ---------------------

-Let's use a complex IAM policy as our example to demonstrate the value in analyzing policies with PolicyGlas.
+Let's use a complex IAM policy as our example to demonstrate the value in analyzing policies with PolicyGlass.

 .. doctest::